imhicihu/Terrae-database/Exportando/Export.md

 <BR></BR>
 ![](../images/1303383434-02.jpg)

 * Go to `Base de Datos` > `Imprimir`.
-Choose if you wish print `La búsqueda actual` or `Rango de MFN`: enter here the numbers of records you want to export; ej.: 1-999999.
+Choose if you wish print `La búsqueda actual` or `Rango de MFN`: enter here the numbers of records you want to export; ie.: 1-999999.
 On `Salida a` choose your PDF virtual printer.
 In our case, we choose `Jaws PDF Creator`.
 Then, in `Formato de impresión`, choose the option `Formato predefinido`.
 <BR></BR>
 ![](../images/164718151-03.jpg)